A sparse spectral method for fractional differential equations in one-spatial dimension: Conclusions

 In this work we introduced a sparse spectral method for a one-dimensional fractional PDE posed on an unbounded domain that may contain the identity, Hilbert, derivative, and sqrt-Laplacian operators.
 The method is constructed by forming a sum space of weighted Chebyshev polynomials of the second kind extended to the whole of $\mathbb{R}$ by zero and their Hilbert transforms.
 We derive explicit identities for the actions of the identity, Hilbert, derivative, and sqrt-Laplacian operators which allows us to build our method.
 The operator applied to different affine transformations of the sum spaces decouples during the solve.
 Hence, the solve can be performed in parallel over each interval separately.
 Moreover, the induced matrices are sparse leading to fast sparse solves.
 Numerically, we observe spectral convergence when the data is smooth.
 We emphasize that the coupling of the different interval sum spaces occurs during the expansion of the right-hand side.

-In future work we plan to orthogonalize the basis as well as extend the method to general fractional Laplacians, $(-\Delta)^s$, $s \in (0,1)$ by considering weighted Jacobi polynomials and their fractional Laplacian analogues.
-Moreover, by considering Zernike polynomials, the spectral method will be extended to two-dimensional problems posed on a disc.
+In future work we plan to orthogonalize the basis as well as extend the method to general fractional Laplacians, $(-\Delta)^s$, $s \in (0,1)$ by considering weighted Jacobi polynomials and their fractional Laplacian analogues \cite[Tab.~5]{Gutleb2023}.
+This will be achieved by combining the techniques introduced in \cite{Papadopoulos2023} for expanding the right-hand side with the methods developed in \cite{Hale2018} for the construction of linear systems.
+Moreover, by considering Zernike polynomials, the spectral method will be extended to two-dimensional problems posed on a disk \cite[Tab.~7]{Gutleb2023}.